21. 7 in adjacent miners' cottages, 10 in The Angel across road, some on ground floor, 1 suitable for disabled.

 2 lounges, restaurant, Gatehouse events space, free Wi-Fi, in-room TV (Freeview), civil wedding licence, beer garden.

 in dining room and bar.

 all ages welcomed.

-‘well-behaved dogs’ allowed in some bedrooms, not in dining room.
+'well-behaved dogs' allowed in bedrooms, public rooms, not in dining room.

 Good Hotel Guide Review